Monster Hunter Wilds Weapon Tier List (2026)

 Lance

 The biggest disappointment at launch.
-Lance spent months in the basement before Title Update 3 finally delivered buffs that brought it to borderline-playable levels.
-Perfect Guard counterplay exists, and Offensive Guard builds can squeeze decent numbers out of it.
+Lance spent months in the basement before Title Update 3 delivered buffs that brought it to borderline-playable levels.
+Perfect Guard counterplay exists, and Offensive Guard builds squeeze decent numbers out of it.
 But even after the buffs, Lance trails every other weapon in clear times by a visible margin.
-The defensive gameplay loop is impeccable for learning monster patterns, which makes it a decent training tool for new players who then graduate to higher-damage options.
+The defensive gameplay loop is good for learning monster patterns, which makes it a decent training tool for new players who then graduate to higher-damage options.

 Which Weapon Should You Pick?